 If you’re a coffee-lover, I bet you’ve got many of these cans stacked up waiting to be turned into something useful and pretty.
 The idea is simple and doesn’t require many tools and materials.
 Just some spray 2 in 1 primer and paint, a power drill, clothesline rope, and seashell necklaces(but you can use whatever you want).
 The final results would look awesome in a beach/marine-themed interior.
 Check the Wicker House for the full tutorial.

 Recycled glass jars

 Another super cute and quick project to make some storage jars.
 You can use them in the kitchen or for kids’ art supplies, anything really.
-Perhaps bathroom storage for cotton balls ect.?
-Katie from Little House of Four used some scrapbook paper to decorate them, but you could use a metallic paint or glitter if you like more bling.
+Perhaps bathroom storage for cotton balls etc.?
+Katie from Little House of Four used some scrapbook paper to decorate them, but you could use metallic paint or glitter if you like more bling.

 Paint stirrers mirror

 This project is so awesome I had to look twice to actually tell that it’s been made out of paint stirrers.
 It’s so simple and looks fantastic.
 All you need is some supplies like paint stir sticks, a round mirror, a stain, gorilla glue, wall hanger, and that’s it.
 Great idea for a quick weekend project, and I bet it would also look great with a rectangular shaped mirror.
 Full tutorial at Decorating Cents.

 Super easy idea for creating shelving space using wooden crates.
 Although the concept comes from a Thea’s Mania blog, which is a non-English site and the tutorial isn’t in English, it’s pretty simple to make.
 You just paint or stain the crates and hang them on the wall in some sort of organized composition that you like.